mgifford/gifsack-or-wolford/_pages/faq.md

 ## What does RandM.news stand for?

 Rebecca and Mike of course.
 It is easier to say than MandR.news and we didn't want it to get long and complicated.

+## What if I don't want my photo taken?

+Not everyone likes having their photo taken.
+Some don't like to have their photos put up on the internet.
+There will be a lot of photos at this event, but do let us know and we'll try to keep you out of them.

+## What about photos in the Ottawa Ceremony?

+We have hired our talented and lovely friend Susanne to take photos throughout the evening and she will also have a fun photo booth set up.
+We ask that you set your cameras and phones aside for the ceremony and let her be responsible for capturing it.